Expensify/App/docs/articles/new-expensify/workspaces/Create-expense-tags.md

 - If you change a tag, Expensify learns that correction over time as well.
 However, changing a tag on one expense does not change it for other expenses that have already been assigned the tag.
 - Any expense rules for your workspace take priority over Expensify’s automatic tags.
 - Expensify won’t automatically tag an expense if it is already manually assigned a tag.
-- Expensify’s automatic tags are specific to each workspace.
-If you are part of multiple expenses, you’ll want to ensure the right workspace is active before creating an expense.
-Your active workspace is the most recently selected one.
-To change the active workspace, click your profile image or icon, then click Workspaces and select the correct workspace before you create the expense.

 {% include faq-begin.md %}
 **Can I edit my tags on a submitted expense report?**